philzook58/philzook58.github.io/_posts/2025-06-02-unify_mod_egraphs.md

 # Bottom Up E-Unification

-I have been pushing bottom up e-matching.
+I have been pushing bottom up e-matching <https://arxiv.org/abs/2504.14340> .
 It also seems to work for unification.
 You can guess unification solutions because they are seeded out of the unification problem terms themselves.

 I can just use my dumb dumb bottom up ematching to perform E-unification by adding the pattern terms as possible seeds in the egraph.